📗Foreword

 This new version of the method introduces numerous changes:

-📝 The transition plan at the heart of the method
+📝 The transition plan, at the heart of the method

 ✅ Compatible with the best standards

-The use of Bilan Carbone® is compatible with other standards, notably historical ones: ISO, the GHG Protocol, the French regulatory method but also with the new European CSRD directive or analytical carbon accounting.
+The use of the Bilan Carbone® is compatible with other standards, notably historical ones: ISO, the GHG Protocol, the French regulatory method but also with the new European CSRD directive or analytical carbon accounting.
 This change facilitates its integration into the overall transition pathway, in connection with NZI, ACT, SBTi, and others.

 🎯 Assessable assessments